Table of Contents Hide

-It varies but you can assume about 1 MB of data per minute for a call, and 6-8 MB of data for a video call.
+It varies, but you can assume about 1 MB of data per minute for a call and 6-8 MB of data per minute for a video call.

-No. You need to have a phone that’s HD Voice-enabled and have the HD Voice feature activated.
+No. You need to have a phone that’s VoLTE enabled and has the WiFi calling feature activated.
 If you don’t know if your phone is HD Voice-enabled, check this list.

 What if my phone doesn’t support it?

 If your phone, or carrier, doesn’t support it, you can always call and text from WiFi via third-party apps.
 The most common ones are Skype, Google Hangout, WhatsApp, Facebook Messenger, and Viber.

 How fast does my WiFi connection need to be?

 The more bandwidth you have, the better your connection will be.
 A minimum of 1Mbps should be enough to make calls.
 However, we’ve seen reports that WiFi can hold a call as slow as 80Kbps, but the quality will be lower.

 Will you offer this to those who have 1 GB or 5 GB plans, or is it only for the unlimited people?
 There are dead zones where my kids can’t make phone calls or send/receive texts, and wifi would be extremely helpful.
 They have the Verizon LTE SIM cards.
 Thanks.

 Hi Mushfiq, from my understanding, you need at least 1% (if there is any scale to measure) of cellular network for WiFi calling.
 For WiFi calling, other than having WiFi, having even the minute network signal is important.
 This won’t work if you go to any foreign country with unavailability of home network.
 In this case we have to stick to WhatsApp calling, unlike what you said in this article.
 Please correct me of I’m wrong.